jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Student professionals could complete a course sequentially, or complete it in phases, especially if taking a break for family or business obligations.
 It's akin to a full-time student who completes a degree in four years versus a student who takes a few gap semesters to travel or work.
-It provided more flexibility.
+The new Coursera model provided more flexibility.

 MOOCs also struggled financially.
 Some platforms offer certifications for a price.
 Some platforms require a subscription or enrollment.
-Some platforms may have a no cost audit feature, which allows you to watch the online content for free.
+However, some platforms may have a no cost audit feature, which allows you to watch the online content for free.
 You won't get any recognition and may not even have access to tests or quizzes.
 The audit option may also be difficult to find, but if you hunt around you may find it.